The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Health and Safety

-- Make sure you consult your doctor if you have any pre-medical condition.
+- Make sure you consult your doctor if you have any pre-medical conditions.

 - It is wise to hire guides and porters for better navigation and safety.